jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

   `;
 ```

 In the code above, we have the `books` and `authors` data source.
-We'll go ahead to write the resolvers that fetches data from the data source above before progressing to hooking up our GraphQL API with a proper database.
+We'll go ahead to write the resolvers that fetch data from the data source above before progressing to hooking up our GraphQL API with a proper database.

 ### Writing the Resolvers

-Resolvers are functions that connects schema fields and types to various backends.
+Resolvers are functions that connect schema fields and types to various backends.
 As I mentioned earlier, they provide the instructions for turning a GraphQL operation into data.
 They can retrieve or write data from either an SQL, a No-SQL, graph database, a micro-service or a REST API.
 Resolvers can also return strings, ints, null, and other primitives.

 ```js
 const { find, filter } = require('lodash');